hgjgb/hgjgb.github.io/README.md

 As a loyal player of minecraft, I will put the final poem at the bottom, which you can refer to.

-I am learning C + + and algorithms that can be implemented through it.
+I am learning C + + and algorithms that can be implemented through it,too.

 Although I'm not very good,

+~~Of course I don't play minecraft full-time~~

-**If you found some problems,please leaving a message at Github.**
+**If you found some wrong things,please leaving a message at Github.**

 ## Blog List: